 Budongo Forest Biodiversity

-Set along the eastern edges of the great Albertine Rift Area, Budongo Forest is biodiversity hotspot with a wide range of flora and fauna.
+Set along the eastern edges of the great Albertine Rift Area, Budongo Forest is biodiversity hotspot supporting a wide range of flora and fauna.
 This diversity comprises 9 species of primates including the largest population of chimpanzee, 464 species of trees, 365 birds species, 300 species of butterflies and more.
-Other mega fauna include elephants, buffalos, variety of duikers while leopard and even lion patrol the woodland edges.
+Other mega fauna include elephants, buffalos, variety of duikers while leopard and lion patrol the woodland edges.

 -